shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 The complete code for this extension is available in our [GitHub repository](https://github.com/shoutem/extension-examples/tree/master/connecting-to-3rd-party-api).

-## Initialize the extension
+## Initialize the Extension

-As Shoutem apps are made of extensions, start by creating new extension.
+Shoutem apps are made of extensions, so start by creating a new extension.

 ```ShellSession
 $ shoutem init nasa